Healthy Homes Assessment Judgeford

 Home Assessments Judgeford for Rental Properties

-• Does the ceiling insulation need replenishment or replacement?
+• Do you think the ceiling insulation need to be topped up or replaced?

-• Does the heat pump have sufficient capacity?
+• Can the unit heat up sufficient capacity?

-• Does the house have adequate ventilation?
-This includes extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties